 Do I need a QDRO in my divorce?

 I have been receiving an abnormally large number of questions recently about splitting retirement assets in a divorce.
-Many of these questions involve the spouses trying to divide 401k plans by taking a distribution, rather than the QDRO process that is often more appropriate.
-Following the wrong process in your Texas divorce can result in substantial tax implications for the 401k account holder so it is important that you understand why you should use a QDRO to divide your 401k plan.
+Many of these questions involve spouses dividing 401k plans by taking a distribution, rather than the QDRO process.
+Following the wrong process in your Texas divorce can result in substantial tax implications for the 401k account holder.
+So it is important that you understand why you should use a QDRO to divide your 401k plan.

-The questions I receive at my Bedford law office go something like this: husband owns a 401k account and the spouses have agreed to divide the 401k account as part of the divorce.
-Wife wants the money before the divorce is complete and/or doesn’t want to pay for the QDRO, so she tries to convince the husband to take a distribution from the 401k and give it to her.
+The questions I receive at my Bedford law office go something like this.
+Husband owns a 401k account and the spouses have agreed to divide the 401k account as part of the divorce.
+Wife wants the money before the divorce is complete and/or doesn’t want to pay for the QDRO.
+She tries to convince the husband to take a distribution from the 401k and give it to her.
 Sounds so much easier than adding another legal process to the divorce, right?
 It’s a good deal for the wife because she gets to avoid paying to have the DRO (domestic relations order) drafted, gets the money quicker and gets to stick the husband with all of the tax consequences.
 It’s a rotten deal for the husband.
-When a distribution is made from a 401k account, that distribution is taxable to the account owner.
-The 401k plan will withhold 20% as a down payment on the federal income tax but the entire amount of the distribution is added to the husband’s taxable income for the year so not only will he pay taxes on the distribution but he will likely pay more in taxes on every dollar he makes that year.
-He might pay a lot more.
-Additionally, if the husband is under 59 1/2 years old, he will probably also pay a 10% penalty on the distribution for taking the retirement funds out early.
-There’s no value for the husband to pay taxes to give his wife part of his retirement account when there is a legal process that will divide the account with no tax consequences to the husband.
-(Obviously, roles may be reversed and the wife may own the 401k account and the husband may be the recipient of the divided portion of the account.)

 Photo courtesy of freedigitalphotos.net